PG1003/observer/README.md

 * C++14 compliant compiller.

+There is an experimental C++11 branch for platforms that do not support the required C++14 features.

 ## Examples

 In the [examples folder](https://github.com/PG1003/observer/blob/master/examples) you will find example programs that show the features and usage of this library.